Interviews: Red Hat CEO Jim Whitehurst Answers Your Questions - Slashdot

 ;)

 Can we actually talk about NFS?
-(Score:3)
+(Score:4, Interesting)

 Re: (Score:1)